 Still, at the heart of it all, remains the College of Arts and Sciences with its continuing commitment to the classical core disciplines.

 Campbell will do well to sustain and nurture this commitment.”
 Penny reflects on his time at Campbell saying, “…I not only learned good content, but also I learned how to study, how to do research, and how to write – in short, I learned how to learn.”
 Following his career at Campbell, Penny received a Master of Divinity from Southeastern and a Doctor of Philosophy from Emory University.
-Penny is a Professor of Religion, teaching Greek and New Testament Survey.
+Dr. Penny is a retired Professor of Religion at Campbell University.
 He is a proud father of three and grandfather of three, residing in Lillington, NC with his wife, Sugg Penny.

 Patricia Greene came in to Campbell’s undergraduate program knowing she wanted to pursue a degree in Religion.
 She continued on with her studies at Union Presbyterian Seminary in Richmond, VA, earning a Master of Divinity.
 Greene is now a Chaplain Resident at Wake Forest Baptist Medical Center in Winston-Salem, NC.
 She encourages students to “[g]o into your Religion classes with an open mind.
 It is likely you will learn things that challenge your understanding of your faith – but that is good!